Reaching Out To A Loved One With Depression

 Co Creator Of Esperanza

 Abi Arnold-Michael is the joint creator of Esperanza.

 Having grown up with a series of health problems, Abi has always created her own way.
-After renovating her first home, Abi who lives with her wife Emma and dog Tia, plans to move into a home large enough to adopt and foster children and animals.
+After renovating her first home, Abi who lives with her wife Emma, best friend Andy, and dog Tia, plans to move into a home large enough to adopt and foster children and animals.
 Abi currently creates flatlays for small businesses and her goal is to establish a more sustainable and ethical shopping experience by encouraging customers to shop locally and with independent businesses.